The First Assessment of PhiSat-2 Imagery for Monocular Building Height Estimation: Experimental assessment

 To further investigate the roles of ordinal regression and footprint segmentation in TSONet, ablation experiments under different task configurations are conducted.
 For variants without ordinal regression (bins), the height stream directly outputs the height map after the FPN and a $1\times1$ convolution, without using FEBR or the subsequent MLPs.
-For variants without footprint segmentation, CSEM is removed accordingly, and only the regression loss is retained for training. \hyperref[tab:ablation_task]{Table\,~\ref*{tab:ablation_task}} reports the quantitative results of the ablation experiments for different task configurations.
+For variants without footprint segmentation, CSEM is removed accordingly, and only the regression loss is retained for training. \hyperref[tab:ablation_task]{Table~\ref*{tab:ablation_task}} reports the quantitative results of the ablation experiments for different task configurations.
 Overall, introducing either the bin-based ordinal regression or the footprint segmentation task improves the baseline model, while their contributions exhibit different characteristics.
 Specifically, adding the bin branch leads to clear improvements in MAE and RMSE, indicating that bin-based ordinal modeling is beneficial for enhancing the overall accuracy of height estimation.
 In contrast, adding the footprint branch yields the best REL and Recall, and also improves IoU and F1-score, suggesting that footprint supervision is particularly effective in enhancing spatial consistency and structural completeness.
 When the bin branch and the footprint branch are jointly integrated, the full TSONet achieves the best MAE, RMSE, IoU, and F1-score, demonstrating the advantage of combining ordinal height refinement with footprint-aware spatial guidance.
 It is worth noting that TSONet still does not achieve the best value on every individual metric.
 A possible reason is that the bin-based ordinal regression obtains the final height map through the expectation operation in Eq.~(9), which inevitably introduces a certain smoothing effect on building contours.
 This, in turn, may impose some constraints on the optimization of the footprint stream.
-Nevertheless, TSONet still delivers the most balanced and best overall performance among all task configurations.
+Nevertheless, TSONet still delivers the most balanced and best overall performance among all task configurations. \hyperref[fig:ablation_task]{Fig.~\ref*{fig:ablation_task}} presents qualitative comparisons of the ablation variants under different task configurations in Barcelona, Beijing, and Tunis, where the red boxes highlight representative local regions.
+In Barcelona, the visual differences among the compared methods are relatively moderate at the global scale, but TSONet exhibits the least smoothing effect and preserves the most distinct building contours within the highlighted region.
+In Beijing, compared with the height-only setting and the partially enabled task configurations, TSONet produces more distinguishable building instances in the highlighted area, with better separation between adjacent structures and more plausible height responses.
+Similarly, in Tunis, although the compared variants are all able to recover the main urban layout, TSONet provides clearer spatial organization and more accurate height patterns in the highlighted region.
+In particular, it better preserves densely distributed narrow buildings and avoids the excessive smoothing or incomplete responses observed in the other settings.
+Overall, these qualitative results indicate that the full task configuration yields more reliable predictions than the reduced variants, especially in terms of local structural sharpness, spatial discernibility, and height accuracy.